ouchitaikoproject/OuchiTaikoProject/README.md

 ### **Step 1: Enter Boot Mode**

-Hold down the small **"B" button** on your actual XIAO RP2040 micro controller board while connecting it to your PC.
+Hold down the small **"B" button** on your XIAO RP2040 micro controller board while connecting it to your PC.
 The board will appear as a removable drive.
+The board is now in BOOT mode, and is waiting for you to load a file to it.

 ### **Step 2: Wipe the Board**

+A good practice is to always flash a cleaning/nuke file to your board before you flash your actual firmware.
+This clears out any residual memory or cache that, while rare, may still be hanging around that would conflict with your desired fiemware.

-Drag `universal_flash_nuke.uf2` to the root of the removable drive.
+To do this, drag the`universal_flash_nuke.uf2` to the root of the removable drive.
 This wipes the board for a fresh start and automatically reboots it.
-The drive will reappear, ready for the next step.
-Repeat this step one more time for good measure.
+The drive will reappear as before, in BOOT mode.
+Drag the `universal_flash_nuke.uf2` file one more time to be extra clean.
+Now, when the board pops up again as a removeable drive, you'll be ready to flash the controller firmware1

 ### **Step 3: Flash the Firmware**

 Drag `KillerQsOuchiTaikoFirmware.uf2` to the removable drive.
 After a few seconds, the board will upload the file and automatically reboot.
 This time, the drive won't reappear—that's correct!
 Your board is now in controller mode and ready to play.
+If for some reason your board doesn't reboot automatically after dragging the firmware file, wait about 15 seconds, and then unplug the board and plug it back it.
+This will manually reboot it, and it's ready to go!

 You're ready for calibration and testing!

 ---

-## **8: Calibration & Setup**
+## **8: Calibration & Settings

 <div align="right"><sub><a href="#table-of-contents">↑ Back to Top</a></sub></div>

-### **Complete this initial calibration before proceeding further**
+### ***<u>Complete this initial calibration before proceeding further</u>***

+Long-press **SELECT**  for approximately one second to enter setup mode.
+The controller, by default, will be in **SWITCH TATACON mode**.
+Visit the [Meloncolle Taiko Controller website](https://meloncolle.com/tatacon) and tap all four drum sensors and press all 14 navigation buttons.
+The button you press and the drum you tap on your controller shoudl also light up the same drum or button on the screen.

-Long-press **SELECT** to enter setup mode.
-Set controller emulation to **SWITCH TATACON mode** (default).
-Tap all four drum sensors and press all 14 navigation buttons at the [Meloncolle Taiko Controller website](https://meloncolle.com/tatacon).
-You're just ensuring that they register at all, and in the correct location.
-If automatic drum hits occur without touching anything, don't worry—this is normal during initial setup, and the calibration process below will fix it.
+By doing this, you're just ensuring that they are all wired correctly, registering properly, and in the correct location. *If you notice any automatic drum hits happening or you experience double its, don't worry—this is normal before initial threshold setup, and the calibration process below will fix it.*

-### **Basic Drum Hit Calibration**
+### **<u>Basic Drum Hit Threshold Calibration</u>**

 #### **Step 1: Enter the Drum Settings**

 - Hold **SELECT** for 1 second to open the Main Menu
-- Scroll to **Drum Settings** → press **B / Circle** to open
+- Scroll to **Drum Settings** → press **A** to open

 #### **Step 2: Adjust Drum Thresholds**

-Each pad (Left Ka, Left Don, Right Don, Right Ka) has its own threshold value — how hard you must hit before it registers.
+Each pad (Left Ka, Left Don, Right Don, Right Ka) has its own threshold value — that is, how hard you must hit before it registers.

-- If light hits don't register, **lower** the threshold
+- If light/regular hits don't register, **lower** the threshold
-- If false hits happen too easily, **raise** the threshold
+- If false hits happen too easily, or even the slightest accidental bump registers as a hit, **raise** the threshold
-- If you find that hitting one drum causes ANOTHER drum to trigger, **raise the threshold value** of the drum that accidentally triggered by a one or two steps.
+- If you find that hitting one drum causes ANOTHER drum to trigger, **raise the threshold value** **of the drum that accidentally triggered** by one or two steps.
 Repeat this until all drums function normally.
 This should only need to be done once during the initial setup with your particular drum

 ---

 ### **Extended Drum Setting Features**

-#### **Big Hit Arcade Mode**
+#### <u>**Big Hit Arcade Mode**</u>

+This controls how the drum reacts to very strong strikes

+In the Arcade, to get full points for Big Notes, you have to hit the any Don or Ka *much harder* than your regular note hits.
+Because most existing home Taiko drums didn't have the technology to detect when a hit was harder than other hits,  home Console ports and PC versions of Taiko games changed the method up a bit, and would give full points for Big Notes by simply hitting both Don or Ka at the same time - instead of just hitting a single Don or Ka harder.

-This controls how the drum reacts to very strong strikes.
-By default, home versions of the Taiko games give full points for Big Notes by simply hitting both Don or Ka at the same time.
-My Big Hit Arcade Mode allows for that "Arcade Hit" where you have to hit the Don or Ka *harder* to get credit for the Big Notes — just like the Official Taiko Arcade Machines operate.
+My **Big Hit Arcade Mode** solves that, and allows for that "Arcade Hit" where you can simply hit the Don or Ka of your choice *harder* than typical hits to get credit for the Big Notes - Just like how Official Taiko Arcade Machines operate.

-- Set Detection: **ON**
+- Set Mode to: **ON**
-- Adjust Threshold Level: Start around **850**
+- Adjust Threshold Level: Start around **850** (Big Hit threshold is typically 2-3x normal threshold)
 - **Increase** the value to lower the threshold of what counts as a Big Hit
 - **Decrease** the value to make it so that you have to hit much harder for the Big Note to register

-#### **SimulTap Mode**
+#### <u>**SimulTap Mode**</u>

-By Default, the firmware makes it so that you cannot hit a Don and Ka at exactly the same time (since that situation doesn't exist in gameplay — this simply helps ensure clean hits).
+By Default, the firmware makes it so that you cannot hit a Don and Ka at exactly the same time (since that situation doesn't exist in gameplay, and helps ensure clean hits).
+If you wanted to use this controller to play your other favorite 4-lane rhythm games, this would be an issue.
+So, I added this mode that lets you toggle whether there are hit limitations.

-- Turn **SimulTap ON** if you want combined left + right hits to register as a single action
+- Turn **SimulTap ON** if you want to use the Drum in non-Taiko Rhythm Games (since you'll want the ability to hit more than one drum/note at the same time)
-- Leave it **OFF** for standard play or if you notice misreads
+- Leave it **OFF** when playing Taiko Games.

-#### **Hold Time**
+#### <u>**Hold Time**</u>

 This defines how long a hit is "held" before the drum accepts another.

 - Recommended range: **25—35ms**
 - **Increase** if double hits register too fast
 - **Decrease** if hits feel laggy or delayed
-- In most cases, this is not needed — some say it helps when playing on the Nintendo Switch
+- In most cases, this is not needed — some say a level of at least 25ms is needed when playing on the Nintendo Switch

 ---

-### **Display Tips While Playing**
+### **OLED Display Featured While Playing**

 - Streak counter resets after 1 second of inactivity
 - Main Screen Character animations confirm every registered hit
 - Each character represents its drum position (left to right)
-- Consistent missed hits on one pad?
-Check that pad's threshold

 ### **Pro Tips**

 - Different drum covers may need threshold adjustment
-- Big Hit threshold is typically 2-3x normal threshold

 - Use Debug mode to see raw ADC values (should be 200-400 baseline)

-You've just built a professional controller circuit with adaptive baseline technology that automatically maintains perfect calibration—no manual adjustments needed as components wear or age!
+There you have it - You've just built a professional controller circuit with adaptive baseline technology that automatically maintains perfect calibration—no manual adjustments needed as components wear or age!

 **You're Ready to Play!**